Antrikshy/antrikshy.github.io/_posts/2016-06-17-a-quickstart-guide-to-implementing-user-configuration-in-your-pebble-watchapp.md

 ## Catching Data On Watch

-This section corresponds to step 4 in the user-configuration flow above.
-It is not written as a complete substitute for the documentation.
-Since I may have forgotten to include some minor details, refer to [this section](https://developer.pebble.com/guides/communication/sending-and-receiving-data/#reading-an-incoming-message) of the documentation for further help.
+This section corresponds to step 4 in the flow above.
+It is not written as a substitute for the official documentation.
+Since I may have forgotten to include some minor details, refer to [this section](https://developer.pebble.com/guides/communication/sending-and-receiving-data/#reading-an-incoming-message) of the documentation for further help if something doesn't work as expected.

-This is the point where Pebble's SDK will handle converting your JavaScript object into convenient C types, and pass the data to you through your app message subscription.
+This is the point where Pebble's SDK will handle conversion of your JavaScript object into C types, and will pass the data to your app through your AppMessage subscription (more on this below).
 Be sure to look into [Pebble's type conversions](https://developer.pebble.com/guides/communication/using-pebblekit-js/#type-conversion) to avoid any surprises.

 On the C side of things, at the very least, you need to make sure that you: